 Should you secure social media handles for your podcast?

-If you can, it’s not a bad idea to go ahead and grab them.
-In the event you already have branded handles and will be using a branded podcast name, feel free to use your current social media profiles to promote your branded show.
+Yes!
+In the event you already have branded handles and will be using a branded podcast name, you can use your current social media profiles to promote your branded show.

-On the other hand, if you’re creating a new name from scratch, securing your handles as soon as possible is a good idea to ensure you can have them when you are ready for them.
+If you’re creating a new name from scratch, you should secure your social media handles as soon as you can so that they are ready when you are.

-Try to grab a handle that is the same on every platform as well.
-If you can use the same handle across the board, it helps your audience to be sure it’s you sharing status updates.
-If for some reason you can’t get the same handle on each platform, at least make sure that in your name or bio you state your show name.
+Try to grab a handle that is the same on every platform.
+If you can’t get the same handle on each platform, make sure that you include the name of your show in your username or bio.